Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

+Beyond feature-specific design reactions, we also examined how the provotype as a whole shaped participants’ broader perceptions of transparency and control using both a short survey and a follow-up interview.
+The survey establishes the measurable shift, and the thematic data explains the underlying reasons.

-As shown in Table~\ref{tab:survey}, the t-test results provide compelling evidence for the perception improvements from the provotype.
-Participants rated system transparency of current RS at a mean of 2.95 (± 0.74), whereas the provotype was rated substantially higher at 4.63 (± 0.40) (\textit{p} < .001).
-Similarly, perceived control increased from a mean of 2.77 (± 0.91) to 4.51 (± 0.32) (\textit{p} < .001).
-Effect sizes were also notably large (Cohen’s \emph{d} = 1.78 for transparency, \emph{d} = 1.97 for control), indicating that the changes were both statistically significant and practically meaningful.
-These results suggest that our design interventions were highly effective in positively shifting users' sense of agency (transparency and control) in recommendation systems.
+Participants showed great improvements in perceived transparency and control when comparing their experiences with existing RS to the provotype.
+As shown in Table \ref{tab:survey}, Wilcoxon signed-rank tests revealed substantial increases in perceived transparency (from 2.95 ± 0.74 to 4.63 ± 0.40, \textit{V} = 190, \textit{p} < .001) and control (from 2.77 ± 0.91 to 4.51 ± 0.32, \textit{V} = 171, \textit{p} < .001).
+Rank-biserial effect sizes were large for both (transparency: \textit{r} = 0.88, control: \textit{r} = 0.87), indicating strong practical significance.
+These results suggest that our design interventions were highly effective in enhancing participants’ sense of agency in RS (reflected in transparency and control).